Computing $k$-Bisimulations for Large Graphs: A Comparison and Efficiency Analysis

 On BSBM1B, native Schätzle uses slightly more memory than \BRS.
 Native Kaushik did not complete one iteration on BTC2B in $24$ hours, so execution was canceled.
-The algorithm ran out of memory on BSBM1B (\Cref{tab:results-memory}).
-Hence, the plots in \Cref{fig:results-larger} only provide results for \BRS and native Schätzle.
+The algorithm ran out of memory on BSBM1B (Table~\ref{tab:results-memory}). \extended{Hence, the plots in Figure~\ref{fig:results-larger} only provide results for \BRS and native Schätzle.}

-Finally, we consider \BRS-Kaushik.
-It has a relatively constant iteration time on BSBM1B (\Cref{plt:bsbm1b}), ranging from about $4$ to $6$ minutes.
-On BTC2B it shows a slightly different behavior (\Cref{plt:btc2b}).
-In iterations one to three the time ranges from $2$ to $4$ minutes.
-From iterations four to nine the algorithm consistently takes about $8$~minutes per iteration.
-In the final iteration ten, the running time increases slightly to about $9.5$ minutes. \BRS-Kaushik runs fastest on BSBM1B with $64$ minutes on average, taking $10.43$ minutes for initialization and $53.57$ minutes for the $10$ iterations.
-This is followed by $85.92$ minutes on BTC2B with $16.29$ minutes for initialization and $69.93$ minutes for the $10$ iterations.
+Finally, \BRS-Kaushik also has similar iteration times.
+On BSBM1B (Figure~\ref{plt:bsbm1b}), computing a bisimulation iteration ranges from about $4$ to $6$ minutes.
+On BTC2B (Figure~\ref{plt:btc2b}), the execution times for iterations one to three range from $2$ to $4$ minutes.
+Iterations four to nine take about $8$~minutes each.
+For the final iteration ten, the running time slightly increases to about $9.5$ minutes.